Skelmis/Discord-Anti-Spam/docs/modules/main/examples.rst

 Example usages
 ==============

-Note, all of these examples are for discord.py.
+Note, all of these examples using discord.py are version one.
+If you use version 2.x you will need to make changes to add things such as intents.
-If you would like another library here, let me know.

 Super duper basic bot
 ---------------------